Office: 312-650-9363 Cell: 213-238-7676 Email:

 Office: 312-650-9363 Cell: 773-554-7060 Email:

-Dr. Olga Ravasi was appointed on June 12, 2015 as a Special Adviser to the Office of the Secretary General of International Airport and Seaport Police (InterPort Police), on Balkans, Foreign Policy and Security.
-She is a subject matter expert on Balkan affairs, South Central Europe and the Middle East, and carries the designation of a Highly Qualified Expert (HQE).
-As a private security contractor her work includes intelligence analysis shared with the InterPort Police and Contingent Security Services, Ltd. stakeholders and governmental agencies, offering valuable advice and best practices guidelines to both private and public sectors.
+Since 2015, Olga has been a Special Adviser to the Office of the Secretary General of International Airport and Seaport Police (InterPort Police) on the Balkans, foreign policy, and security.
+As a private security contractor, her work includes intelligence analysis shared with the InterPort Police and Contingent Security Services, Ltd. stakeholders and governmental agencies, offering valuable advice and best practices guidelines to both private and public sectors.